henrygraesberg/Shot-e-gories/README.md

 #OR
 node .

-#If you're developing and want hot reload, then run
+#Or, if you're developing and want hot reload, instead run
 npm run dev
 #OR
 node --watch index.js
 #OR
 node --watch .
-#instead
 ```

 to install dependencies and start the server.
 A frontend simply supplying an html file and a request to the api wil run on ```localhost:3000```, while the API will run on ```http://localhost:3000/api``` by default, but this can be changed by adding a ```.env``` file and setting ```HTTP_PORT``` to your desired port.
 Upon the server starting the port the server is running on will be printed to the console.

 The response is an object matching the following TypeScript interface: